Harry Potter (film series): Academy Awards

 Chamber of Secrets won the award for Best Live Action Family Film in the Phoenix Film Critics Society.
 It was nominated for seven Saturn Awards, including Best Director and Best Fantasy Film.
 The film was nominated for four BAFTA Awards and a Grammy Award for John Williams's score.
 Prisoner of Azkaban won an Audience Award, as well as Best Feature Film, at the BAFTA Awards.
 The film also won a BMI Film Music award along with being nominated at the Grammy Awards, Visual Effect Society Awards, and the Amanda Awards.
 Goblet of Fire won a BAFTA award for Best Production Design as well as being nominated at the Saturn Awards, Critic's Choice Awards, and the Visual Effects Society Awards.

 Order of the Phoenix picked up three awards at the inaugural ITV National Movie Awards.
 At the Empire Awards, David Yates won Best Director.
 Composer Nicholas Hooper received a nomination for a World Soundtrack Discovery Award.
 The film was nominated at the BAFTA Awards, but did not win for Best Production Design or Best Special Visual Effects.
 Half-Blood Prince was nominated for BAFTA Awards in Production Design and Visual Effects, and it was in the longlists for several other categories, including Best Supporting Actor for Alan Rickman.
 Amongst other nominations and wins, the film also achieved Best Family Movie at the National Movie Awards as well as Best Live Action Family Film at the Phoenix Film Critics Society Awards, along with being nominated for Best Motion Picture at the Satellite Awards.

 Deathly Hallows – Part 1 gained two nominations at the BAFTA Awards for Best Make-Up and Hair and Best Visual Effects, along with receiving nominations for the same categories at the Broadcast Film Critics Association Awards.
 Eduardo Serra's cinematography and Stuart Craig's production design were also nominated in various award ceremonies, and David Yates attained his second win at the Empire Awards, this time for Best Fantasy Film.
 He also obtained another Best Director nomination at the annual Saturn Awards, which also saw the film gain a Best Fantasy Film nomination.
 Deathly Hallows – Part 2 was released to critical acclaim, gaining a mix of audience awards.
-Part 2 of Deathly Hallows was also recognised at the Saturn Awards as well as the BAFTA Awards, where the film achieved a win for Best Special Visual Effects.
+It was also recognised at the Saturn Awards as well as the BAFTA Awards, where the film achieved a win for Best Special Visual Effects.